1. How do you handle the pressure?

 6. What kind of work environment do you prefer?

 I am flexible to my work environment.
-I can adapt to almost any situation.
+I can adapt according to almost any situation.

 7. Do you take your work home with you?

 I know the importance of getting work done in a timely manner.
-So when I need to, I will take work home with me.
+So when I need to, I will take work home with me if needed.